 - Environment & Green Issues

-Land Pollution: It is the contamination of soil or land with solid waste, acid rain, excess of fertilisers, insecticides and herbicides.
+Soil Pollution: It is the contamination of soil or land with solid waste, acid rain, excess of fertilizers, insecticides and herbicides.

 - Acid rain is basically a mixture of sulphur dioxide and nitrogen oxides present in polluted air.
 It makes the soil acidic.

-- Use of excess fertilisers makes the soil either acidic or alkaline and pollutes it.
+- Use of excess fertilizers makes the soil either acidic or alkaline and pollutes it.

 - Insecticides and herbicides used to control pests are poisonous chemicals which when sprayed to standing crops get mixed with the soil and pollutes it.